avventoapps/Telefyna-App/README.md

 ![Telefyna](https://avventohome.org/wp-content/uploads/2020/12/telefyna.png "Telefyna")

 # Telefyna
-A presentational online/local streaming and scheduling app for audio and video.
+An android online/local streaming and scheduling app for audio and video.
-___
+______

-## Configuration
+## Configurations
 * Use `config.json` to create your own configurations, [here is a sample](https://github.com/avventoapps/Telefyna/blob/master/config.json), add it to either `sdcard` if existing /device drive in a folder called `telefyna` plus your local playlist folder
 * Ensure the telefyna app is granted storage permission in your permissions

-## Note
+* You can use FTP clients like [FileZilla](https://filezilla-project.org/) to upload both revised config.json and playlist folder/contents

+### Device
+* set `disableNotifications` to false to disable notifications

+### FTP Server

+### Playlist
 * Ensure the device's Date and Timezone are set correctly
-* Uses the first secondary monitor if available or the main screen if none is available
 * The first playlist must be active, its the default  playlist
 * `name` your playlist meaningfully
 * `description` contains your explanation of about the playlist